-Critical Discard Studies is an emerging interdisciplinary sub-field that takes waste and wasting, broadly defined, as its topic of study.
+Critical Discard Studies is a relatively young interdisciplinary field that takes waste and wasting, broadly defined, as its topic of study.
 The field questions premises of what seems normal or given, and analyzes the wider role of society and culture, including social norms, economic systems, forms of labour, ideology, infrastructure and power in definitions of, attitudes toward, behaviours around, and materialities of waste, broadly defined.
-Max Liboiron is Managing Editor of The Discard Studies Blog is designed as an online gathering place for scholars, activists, environmentalists, students, artists, planners, and others whose work touches on themes relevant to the study of waste and wasting.
+Max Liboiron is Managing Editor of The Discard Studies Blog, which is designed as an online gathering place for scholars, activists, environmentalists, students, artists, planners, and others whose work touches on themes relevant to the study of waste and wasting.
 They are also co-author, with Josh Lepawsky, of the forthcoming book Discard Studies: Wasting, Systems, and Power (MIT Press, April 2022).